Extra-Creativity/OpenGLFramework/README.md

 # README

-Most of the code we write in OpenGL is drab and dreary and basically needs no or only slight changes.
+In simple scenes, most of the code we write in OpenGL is drab and dreary and basically needs no or only slight changes.
 It's also quite a painful course to install dependencies.
 OpenGLFramework is a clean and easy-to-use wrapper for OpenGL.

 ## Table of Contents